Paria Canyon Pro Tips

 • There’s no problem with changing the entry/exit points on your permit.
 Just let the ranger know when you pick it up.

-For the best experience, exit out the Middle Route of Buckskin on your last day.
+For the best experience, if you’re comfortable with a class 3 scramble and ok with a little exposure, exit out the Middle Route of Buckskin on your last day.
 This allows you a leisurely hike up through the deeper and more dramatic part of the slot, avoids the cess pools upstream, and also avoids the crowds of day hikers at Wire Pass.
 We offer a guide service to meet you at the Middle Route and take you up and out.
 Reach out to us for more details.

 4 NIGHTS, 5 DAYS